privaci/privaci.github.io/_posts/2024-02-19-6th-ci_sympoisum.md

 #### REGISTRATION

 Registration for the symposium is **$100**.
-The registration includes dinner on Friday, a light breakfast (coffee and pastries) on Friday, and lunch on Saturday.
+The registration includes a light breakfast (coffee and pastries), lunch and dinner on Friday and light breakfast (coffee and pastries) on Saturday.

 Please use the following [link](https://forms.gle/5BBmg9exS2bfPnoo6) to register.
 __(After you submit the registration form, you should see the link to the payment processing system.)__